julienpillis/Basic-Calculator/README.md

 # Basic-Calculator
 Whithin the scope of the INF2 (Programming level 2) course @ Université de Technologie de Compiègne, I had to program a simple calculator in Python language, using Tkinter.
-Here's my work !

 The goal of this project/practical work is to create a basic calculator with Python and Tkinter.